 Both chronic pain and neuropathic pain responded well to treatment from smoked whole cannabis flowers as well as synthetic cannabinoids.
 Patients reported an improvement in their symptoms and with less side effects than many common drug treatments.

-Other research suggests that even when opioids are recommended as a specific pain management therapy for patients, the addition of medical marijuana products to the treatment regimen could improve outcomes.
+Other research suggests that even when opioids are recommended as a specific pain management therapy for patients, the addition of medical cannabis products to the treatment regimen could improve outcomes.

 Most notably, one study suggested that “increasing safe access to medical cannabis may reduce the personal and social harms associated with addiction” to opioid painkillers.
 Another study yielded more specific results, finding that on average cannabis use was associated with chronic pain patients using 64 percent less opioids while experiencing fewer side effects and a better quality of life.

-Medical Marijuana as a Treatment for the Opioid Epidemic?
+Medical Cannabis as a Treatment for the Opioid Epidemic?

-Looking more broadly at the problem of abuse of opioid drugs, several states and regions have found that medical marijuana can provide an effective method for reducing overdose risk.
+Looking more broadly at the problem of abuse of opioid drugs, several states and regions have found that medical cannabis can provide an effective method for reducing overdose risk.

-One doctor operating within a New England care network advocated the use of medical marijuana to temper the “statewide epidemic of opioid deaths” Massachusetts is experiencing.
-“As soon as we can get people off opioids to a nonaddicting substance — and medicinal marijuana is nonaddicting — I think it would dramatically impact the amount of opioid deaths,” the doctor asserted to The Boston Herald.
+One doctor operating within a New England care network advocated the use of medical cannabis to temper the “statewide epidemic of opioid deaths” Massachusetts is experiencing.
+“As soon as we can get people off opioids to a nonaddicting substance — and medicinal cannabis is non addicting — I think it would dramatically impact the amount of opioid deaths,” the doctor asserted to The Boston Herald.

-If you are managing a pain-related condition and have a prescription for medical marijuana from a licensed physician, you can consult with us at Euphoria Wellness on the best products to meet your needs.
-Call us at 702-960-7200 to schedule a consultation appointment or to arrange for free Las Vegas medical marijuana delivery to your home.
+If you are managing a pain-related condition and have a prescription for medical cannabis from a licensed physician, you can consult with us at Euphoria Wellness on the best products to meet your needs.
+Call us at 702-960-7200 to schedule a consultation appointment or to arrange for free Las Vegas medical cannabis delivery to your home.